-where $T$ is a real-valued measurable function on $(\sY,\cY)$ which does not coincide with a constant $\nu=h\cdot\mu$-a.e., $u$ is a continuous, strictly monotone function on $I$, $h$ is a nonnegative function on $\sY$ and \end{df} Definition~\ref{general-exp} covers many interesting and useful distributions including Gaussian (with a known variance), Poisson, binomial (with a known number of trials, e.g. Bernoulli) and gamma (with a fixed shape parameter, e.g. exponential) distributions, among many others.
-In the sequel, for simplicity, we rewrite $\sQ_{0}$ as $\left\{R_{\gamma}=r_{\gamma}\cdot\nu,\; \gamma\in I\right\}$, with the notation
+where $T$ is a real-valued measurable function on $(\sY,\cY)$ which does not coincide with a constant $\nu=h\cdot\mu$-a.e., $u$ is a continuous, strictly monotone function on $I$, $h$ is a nonnegative function on $\sY$ and \end{definition} Definition~\ref{general-exp} encompasses several important distributions, including Gaussian (with known variance), Poisson, binomial (with a fixed number of trials, such as Bernoulli), and gamma (with a fixed shape parameter, such as exponential).
+For simplicity, we rewrite $\sQ_{0}$ as $\left\{R_{\gamma}=r_{\gamma}\cdot\nu,\; \gamma\in I\right\}$, with the notation

-The statistical framework we consider here is more general than the one we have mentioned in the introduction.
-More precisely, based on the observations $\bsX=(X_{1},\ldots,X_{n})$, we would like to estimate the $n$ conditional distributions $R_{i}^{*}(w_{i})$ of $Y_{i}$ given $W_{i}=w_{i}$ for $i\in\{1,\ldots,n\}$.
-To do so, we presume (even this may not be true) that there exists a piecewise constant function $\bsg^{*}$ on $\sW$ such that for all $i\in\{1,\ldots,n\}$, the conditional distributions $R_{i}^{*}(w_{i})$ of $Y_{i}$ given $W_{i}=w_{i}$ are of the form $R_{\bsg^{*}(w_{i})}$ or at least not far away from it with respect to the Hellinger distance defined by \eref{hellinger-distance-def}.
-Such a statistical setting includes the following situations: \begin{enumerate}[label=(\roman*)] \item the ideal case, where the conditional distributions $R_{i}^{*}(w_{i})=R_{\bsg^{*}(w_{i})}$ for all $i\in\{1,\ldots,n\}$.
-We then refer to this $\bsg^{*}$ as the {\em regression function} which is a natural generalization from Gaussian regression. \item the model is slightly misspecified.
-This includes the situation where for some $i\in\{1,\ldots,n\}$, the conditional distributions $R_{i}^{*}(w_{i})$ are slightly different from the presumed ones $R_{\bsg^{*}(w_{i})}$ or the situation where the data set contains a small amount of outliers.
+The statistical framework considered here is broader than that presented in the introduction.
+Specifically, given the observations $\bsX=(X_{1},\ldots,X_{n})$, we aim to estimate the $n$ conditional distributions $R_{i}^{*}(w_{i})$ of $Y_{i}$ given $W_{i}=w_{i}$ for $i\in\{1,\ldots,n\}$.
+To achieve this, we assume (even if this may not hold) that there exists a piecewise constant function $\bsg^{*}$ on $\sW$ such that for all $i\in\{1,\ldots,n\}$, the conditional distributions $R_{i}^{*}(w_{i})$ of $Y_{i}$ given $W_{i}=w_{i}$ are of the form $R_{\bsg^{*}(w_{i})}$ or at least close to it in terms of the Hellinger distance defined in \eref{hellinger-distance-def}.
+This framework encompasses the following situations: \begin{enumerate}[label=(\roman*)] \item The ideal case, where the conditional distributions $R_{i}^{*}(w_{i})=R_{\bsg^{*}(w_{i})}$, for all $i\in\{1,\ldots,n\}$.
+We then refer to this $\bsg^{*}$ as the {\em regression function} which is a natural generalization from Gaussian regression. \item The model is slightly misspecified.
+This includes the situation where for some $i\in\{1,\ldots,n\}$, the conditional distributions $R_{i}^{*}(w_{i})$ are slightly different from the presumed ones $R_{\bsg^{*}(w_{i})}$ or the situation where the data set contains a small amount of outliers. \end{enumerate}